anshulkala/Python/cloud_certified_processional/StephanneUdemyNotes.md

 - SaaS
     - Complete product is run and managed by AWS
-    - eg. Rekognition, Lambda, Gmail , Dropbox
+    - eg. Rekognition, Lambda, Gmail , Dropbox,S3

 ### Pricing in the cloud
 Pricing is dependent on :